kamlendras/svg/README.md

-# SocialJS
+# Social
-A JavaScript Library use to import original icons and assets.
+Collection of light-weight original icons and assets.

-currently under development , if you want to contribute you are welcome .